-MAP LEGEND

-Area of Interest (AOI)

-Area of Interest (AOI)

-Soils

-Soil Map Unit Polygons

-Soil Map Unit Lines

-Soil Map Unit Points

-Special Point Features

-(e)

-Blowout

-\boxtimes

-Borrow Pit

-Clay Spot

-\Diamond

-Closed Depression

-Gravel Pit

-Gravelly Spot

-Landfill Lava Flow

-Marsh or swamp

-Mine or Quarry

-Miscellaneous Water Perennial Water

-Rock Outcrop

-Saline Spot

-Sandy Spot

-Severely Eroded Spot

-Sinkhole

-Slide or Slip

-Sodic Spot

-CLIND

-Spoil Area

-Stony Spot Very Stony Spot

-Wet Spot

-Other

-Special Line Features

-Water Features

-Streams and Canals

-Transportation

-ransp

-Rails

-Interstate Highways

-US Routes

-\sim

-Major Roads

-Local Roads

-Background

-Aerial Photography

-MAP INFORMATION

-The soil surveys that comprise your AOI were mapped at 1:12.000.

-Warning: Soil Map may not be valid at this scale.

-Enlargement of maps beyond the scale of mapping can cause misunderstanding of the detail of mapping and accuracy of soil line placement.
-The maps do not show the small areas of contrasting soils that could have been shown at a more detailed scale.

-Please rely on the bar scale on each map sheet for map measurements.

-Source of Map: Natural Resources Conservation Service Web Soil Survey URL:

-Coordinate System: Web Mercator (EPSG:3857)

-Maps from the Web Soil Survey are based on the Web Mercator projection, which preserves direction and shape but distorts distance and area.
+MAP LEGEND MAP INFORMATION Area of Int erest (AOI) Area of Interest (AOI) 8 Spoil Area Stony Spot The soil surveys that comprise your AOI were mapped at 1:12,000.
+Soils Soil Map Unit Polygons 00 V Very Stony Spot Wet Spot Warning: Soil Map may not be valid at this scale. ~ Soil Map Unit Lines Soil Map Unit Points v ∆ Other Enlargement of maps beyond the scale of mapping can cause misunderstanding of the detail of mapping and accuracy of soil - Point Features Blowout Water Fea line placement.
+The maps do not show the small areas of contrasting soils that could have been shown at a more detailed scale. × Borrow Pit ~~ Transporta Please rely on the bar scale on each map sheet for map ¥ ♦ Clay Spot Closed Depression ÷÷ Rails Interstate Highways measurements.
+Gravel Pit Gravelly Spot ~ US Routes Major Roads Source of Map: Natural Resources Conservation Service Web Soil Survey URL: Coordinate System: Web Mercator (EPSG:3857) 0 Landfill Lava Flow ~ Local Roads Maps from the Web Soil Survey are based on the Web Mercator projection, which preserves direction and shape but distorts ۸ ج Marsh or swamp Mine or Quarry Backgrou und Aerial Photography distance and area.
 A projection that preserves area, such as the Albers equal-area conic projection, should be used if more accurate calculations of distance or area are required.

-This product is generated from the USDA-NRCS certified data as of the version date(s) listed below.

-Soil Survey Area: District of Columbia Survey Area Data: Version 12, Sep 10, 2018

-Soil map units are labeled (as space allows) for map scales 1:50.000 or larger.

-Date(s) aerial images were photographed: May 3, 2015-Feb 22, 2017

-The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagery displayed on these maps.
+0 Miscellaneous Water Perennial Water This product is generated from the USDA-NRCS certified data as of the version date(s) listed below. ~ + Rock Outcrop Saline Spot Soil Survey Area: District of Columbia Survey Area Data: Version 12, Sep 10, 2018 :: Sandy Spot Severely Eroded Spot Soil map units are labeled (as space allows) for map scales 1:50,000 or larger. \$ \$ Sinkhole Slide or Slip Date(s) aerial images were photographed: May 3, 2015-Feb 22, 2017 ø Sodic Spot The orthophoto or other base map on which the soil lines were compiled and digitized probably differs from the background imagery displayed on these maps.
 As a result, some minor shifting of map unit boundaries may be evident.

+Map Unit Symbol Map Unit Name Acres in AOI Percent of AOI CcD Chillum silt loam, 15 to 40 percent slopes 0.1 2.8% CwD Croom very gravelly sandy loam, 15 to 40 percent slopes 0.3 5.0% СхВ Croom-Urban land complex, 0 to 8 percent slopes 4.7 91.9% CxC Croom-Urban land complex, 8 to 15 percent slopes 0.0 0.3% Totals for Area of Interest 5.1 100.0%